'Silence teaches you how to sing'*

 In my late teens and very early 20's I used to listen to very loud music.
 It helped me manage the chaos in my mind, to quite the inner noise and anxious thoughts, to find silence through noise…

 Mary Piper in the Reviving Ophelia states that people, especially young people are often confused by the voices of their parents, family, teachers, friends, religion and so on.
 Those voices can be critical, demanding, insulting, humiliating and far away from delivering the clarity one might need.
 Not everybody is confused, though.
 There are many people, or young people that know exactly what course of actions they should take.
+Like my brother.
 The voices they hear are supportive, encouraging, motivating and helpful.
 Possibly, they hear their own voice that is strong enough to speak louder than any other voices.

 I remember I too heard the voices, very critical ones.
 They didn’t belong to me.
 Every time I heard that voice, or recalled that in my mind – I felt my soul was shrinking.
 I found myself struggling with every decision I had to make, saturated in anxiety.
 I didn’t realize that then.
 But I realized that music was the solution to silencing it and reaching my salvation in the same time.